knaughten/mitgcm_python/README.md

 # mitgcm_python
-Python scripts designed for my Weddell Sea configuration of MITgcm.
+Python tools I built for MITgcm pre- and post-processing.
+They are designed for my Weddell Sea configuration, but should be general enough that other people will hopefully find them useful.